SeraphimSerapis/HA_VSS/README.md

-# Important note

-Currently broken due to `vss-python-api` being removed from [PyPi](https://pypi.org/project/vss-python-api/).
-I haven't had the bandwidth to explore alternatives and chose to put this project on hold for now.

 # VSS for Home Assistant

 Integrate this `sensor` by adding this integration as custom repository in [HACS](https://hacs.xyz/).
 Following, you will be able to add the integration via `Configuration -> Integrations -> VSS API`.